vitruv-tools/Maven-Build-Parent/readme.md

 ## Deployment

-The Maven build parent currently only supports snapshot deployment via OSSRH.
+The Maven build parent supports snapshot and release deployment via OSSRH.
 The deployment process defined by the build parent is also used for the deployment of the build parent itself.

 ### Requirements